AlexanderKagan/InfluenceDiffusion/README.md

 # InfluenceDiffusion

 InfluenceDiffusion is a Python library that provides instruments for working with influence diffusion models on graphs.
 In particular, it contains implementations of
 - Popular diffusion models such as Independent Cascade, (General) Linear Threshold, etc.
-- Methods for estimating parameters of these models
+- Methods for estimating parameters of these models and constructing the corresponding confidence intervals.

 ## Installation